-The library possesses a workable collection, but is not altogether self-sufficient.
+A small college library has both the advantages and disadvantages of its selective policy in book purchases.
+It possesses a workable collection, but is not altogether self-sufficient.
 Inter-library loans furnish books the library cannot buy or does not wish to buy.